Why Choose Spelt?

 Spelt is, therefore, such a valuable grain, that a local farmer agreed to grow it

-organically for us, and so we can offer it locally grown and freshly harvested in the Manawatu, and milled by us on site in Palmerston North at Organic Flour Mills in our Zentrofan mills.
+organically for us, and so we can offer it locally grown and freshly harvested in the Manawatu, NZ, and milled by us on site in Palmerston North at Organic Flour Mills in our Zentrofan mills.
 What could be better?!

 Back to blog